polarmobile/polar.paywall.publisher/README.md

 ### Error Reports ###

 Error are encoded using json.
-The body of the error is a json dictionary with a single key called "error".
-The "error" value is another dictionary with the following parameters.
+The body of the error is a json map with a single key called "error".
+The "error" value is another map with the following
+parameters:

  * "code"
  * "message"